 Freelance writing: types and benefits, & how to pitch editors and get writing jobs

 It would be wrong to assume every reader knows what freelance writing is.
-But at least some readers have an idea about it, while others could search the internet and find out more about it.
-Regardless, we will provide some useful information about freelance writing:
+But at least some readers have an idea about it, while others who don’t can search the internet and find out some things about it.
+Regardless, we will provide some useful information about freelance writing.

 Freelance writing is any paid writing job done by someone who is not a conventional or an official staff.
-A freelance writer is someone who sells writing services to different employers without having a permanent tie to any of them.
+A freelance writer is someone who sells writing services to different employers without having to meet them.

 A freelance writer is self-employed, and typically works in a place of their choice, with their own tools, and at their own chosen hours.
 Freelance writers can work for just one client, website, online publication or magazine; on other occasions, they could write for several clients or publications around the same time.

-The more talented and diverse a freelance writer is, the more likely they will be published by reputable publishers and websites, and earn a lot of money that could possibly run into a few or several thousand dollars per month.
+The more talented and diverse a freelance writer is, the more likely they will be able to get writing jobs from reputable publishers and websites, and earn a lot of money that could possibly run into a few or several thousands of dollars per month.